 As a result of the Acquisition, F-star Gamma became our wholly-owned subsidiary and the entity's name was changed to Denali BBB Holding Limited.
 In addition, we became a direct licensee of certain intellectual property of F-star Ltd by way of our assumption of F-star Gamma's license agreement with F-star Ltd, dated August 24, 2016, (the "F-star Gamma License").
 We made initial exercise payments of \$18.0 million in aggregate under the Purchase Agreement and the F-star Gamma License, less the net liabilities of F-star Gamma, which were approximately \$0.2 million.
-In addition, we are required to make future contingent payments, to F-star Ltd and the former shareholders of F-star Gamma, up to a maximum amount of \$447.0 million in the aggregate upon the achievement of certain defined preclinical, clinical, regulatory and commercial milestones.
+In addition, we are required to make future contingent payments, to F-star Ltd and the former shareholders of F-star Gamma, up to a maximum amount as of the date of acquisition of \$447.0 million in the aggregate upon the achievement of certain defined preclinical, clinical, regulatory and commercial milestones.
 These include up to \$27.0 million in preclinical contingent payments, \$50.0 million in clinical contingent payments, \$120.0 million in regulatory contingent payments and \$250.0 million in commercial contingent payments.
-The amount of the contingent payments will vary based on whether F-star delivers an Fcab (constant Fc-domains with antigen-binding activity) that meets pre-defined criteria and whether the Fcab has been identified solely by us or solely by F-star Ltd. or jointly by us and F-star Ltd. In June 2019, we made a payment of \$1.5 million to F-star Ltd upon the achievement of a specified preclinical milestone in our ETV:IDS program.
+The amount of the contingent payments will vary based on whether F-star delivers an Fcab (constant Fc-domains with antigenbinding activity) that meets pre-defined criteria and whether the Fcab has been identified solely by us or solely by F-star Ltd. or jointly by us and F-star Ltd. In June 2019, we made a payment of \$1.5 million to F-star Ltd upon the achievement of a specified preclinical milestone in our ETV:IDS program.

 Under the terms of the original F-star Collaboration Agreement, we could nominate up to three Fcab targets ("Accepted Fcab Targets") within the first three years of the date of the F-star Collaboration Agreement.
 Upon entering into the F-star Collaboration Agreement, we selected transferrin receptor ("TfR") as the first Accepted Fcab Target and paid F-star Gamma an upfront fee of \$5.5 million, which included selection of the first Accepted Fcab Target.
 In May 2018, we exercised our right to nominate two additional Fcab Targets and identified a second Accepted Fcab Target.
 We made a one-time payment for the two additional Accepted Fcab Targets of \$6.0 million in the aggregate and extended the time period for our selection of the third Accepted Fcab Target until approximately the fourth anniversary of the date of the original F-star Collaboration Agreement, or August 2020.
-We have not identified a third Fcab Target.
+We did not identify a third Fcab Target.

-We did not recognize any contingent consideration on the acquisition date.
-We recognized \$1.5 million and \$18.3 million of consideration as research and development expense in the years ended December 31, 2019 and 2018, respectively.
-No research and development expense was recognized for consideration under the F-star Purchase Agreement in the year ended December 31, 2020. \$6.0 million for the nomination of two additional Accepted Fcab Targets under the F-star Collaboration Agreement was recognized as research and development expense in the year ended December 31, 2018, along with the upfront option fee of \$0.5 million previously included within other non-current assets.
-We recognized an additional \$1.2 million, \$1.1 million and \$0.8 million of research and development expense related to the funding of F-star research costs for the years ended December 31, 2020, 2019 and 2018, respectively.
+We recognized \$1.5 million of consideration as research and development expense in the year ended December 31, 2019, after which \$19.8 million of total consideration was recognized, which remains unchanged through December 31, 2021.
+No research and development expense was recognized for consideration under the F-star Purchase Agreement in the years ended December 31, 2021.
+We recognized an additional \$0.1 million, \$1.2 million and \$1.1 million of research and development expense related to the funding of F-star research costs for the years ended December 31, 2021, 2020 and 2019, respectively.
+In July 2021, we executed a side letter to our agreements with F-star which confirmed the completion of the research services performed by F-star Ltd that were funded by us.